 It seems obvious to me that, if these are accurate portrayals of New Jerusalem and Old Eden, that I’d much rather have New Jerusalem.
 Wouldn’t you?
 And if so, then I think you’d agree with me that New Jerusalem is vastly superior to Old Eden.
 The τέλειος (perfection, completion, maturity, fulfillment) of our new natures, purchased by the blood of Christ, is vastly preferable to the inevitably-temporary, fundamentally-coincidental sinlessness Adam and Eve experienced in Eden.

 Argument from vocational role: Workers vs. Family

-In Eden, Adam and Eve were with God in a beautiful garden, and that sounds pretty great.
+In the Garden of Eden, Adam and Eve were with God in a beautiful garden, and that sounds pretty great.
 But what kind of experience did they actually have?
-What kind of language is used in Scripture to describe their experience and their interactions with God?
+What kind of language is used in Scripture to describe their experience and their interactions with God in that place?